 If a selling company's employees have stock options, how they will be handled by the purchaser should also be contained in the Letter of Intent.
 Does the new owner intend to assume them or terminate them?
 The Letter of Intent should also note whether these costs are included in the sale price, or are in addition to it.

 Where do you get a Letter of Intent?

-While a legal department may draw up their own LOI startups may also use a Letter of Intent template that is found online, or from their own files.
+While a legal department may draw up their own Letter of Intent startups may also use a LOI template that is found online, or from their own files.
 Often one party will also request a recently executed Letter of Intent from the other party, knowing that it has already passed muster with their legal counsel, and adapt it for this particular transaction.
 You can also get in touch with Angel Kings - a professional venture capital and private equity firm dedicated to investing and growing startups and early-stage companies.